Private Rental Assistance (PRA) Non-Disclosure Policy

 If a client disagrees with a decision a social housing provider has made, they should first discuss their concerns with the staff member that made the decision.
 The next step, if they still believe the social housing provider made the wrong decision, is to ask for a formal review of the decision.

-For information on how reviews work for decisions made by FACS, the client can ask for a copy of the fact sheet Appeals and reviewing decisions, or read the Client Service Delivery and Appeals Policy.
+For information on how reviews work for decisions made by DCJ, the client can ask for a copy of the fact sheet Appeals and reviewing decisions, or read the Client Service Delivery and Appeals Policy.

 For further information on community housing appeals, go to Community Housing Complaints, Issues and Appeals Management Framework.